 He is not mentioned in the Battalion or Brigade war diaries but anecdotal evidence from letters published in the Ashton Reporter indicate that Lieutenant Parker was involved in the bayonet charge of June 18th and temporarily assumed command of B Company upon the wounding, and subsequent death, of Captain Harold Sugden.

-Regimental records report that he was invalided to Alexandria suffering from Enteric Fever on July 6, 1915.
-He spent the next six months in hospital and recovering before rejoining the Battalion in Egypt on January 21, 1916.
+Regimental records report that he was invalided to Alexandria suffering from Enteric Fever on July 6, 1915, having spent almost 2 months in Gallipoli. and participating in, and surviving, the bloodiest day of the battalion’s time on the Peninsula.
+He spent the next six months in hospital and recovering before rejoining the Battalion, who were by now in Egypt, on January 21, 1916.
 Just 4-days later he was charged with Disobeying an Order from his Company Commander and detained pending a Field General Court Marshal.
 The Court Martial convened on February 14, 1916 in Shallufa where he was found guilty and sentenced to 12 weeks hard labour and then to be cashiered.
 His custodial sentence was commuted to 56 days served and he left Egypt for the UK on March 22, 1916 where, upon arrival, he was cashiered from the Army.

 WO90/6 Judge Advocate General’s Office: General Courts Martial Registers Abroad provides the following additional details: